bmerrill17/python-email-validator/README.md

 `dns_resolver=None`: Pass an instance of [dns.resolver.Resolver](https://dnspython.readthedocs.io/en/latest/resolver-class.html) to control the DNS resolver including setting a timeout and [a cache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html).
 The `caching_resolver` function shown above is a helper function to construct a dns.resolver.Resolver with a [LRUCache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html#dns.resolver.LRUCache).
 Reuse the same resolver instance across calls to `validate_email` to make use of the cache.

 In non-production test environments, you may want to allow `@test` or `@mycompany.test` email addresses to be used as placeholder email addresses, which would normally not be permitted.
 In that case, pass `test_environment=True`.
 DNS-based deliverability checks will be disabled as well.
-Other [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) are always considered invalid and raise `EmailUndeliverableError`.

 Internationalized email addresses
 ---------------------------------